A glossary of defined terms used in these FAQs can be found here.

 The Re-Review is different from a court process in a number of ways including the following:

 The Panel uses these words “fair and generous” with their everyday meaning and not in any technical way.

 The Panel will aim to ensure the process used to calculate the D & C losses, and any award which is made for those losses, is fair.
 This means that the process will be transparent and reasoned.
 Every case will be unique and considered on its own facts, but the Panel will aim to ensure, so far as possible, a consistency of approach to all Customers’ claims.
-Explanations will be provided for why decisions have been reached and a Customer will be able to review and comment on all the documents relied upon in coming to a 'minded to' decision.
+Explanations will be provided for why decisions have been reached and the Customer will be able to review and comment on all the documents relied upon in coming to a 'minded-to' decision.

-In respect of the award itself, the Panel will aim to ensure that any financial losses suffered by a Customer are fully compensated and the Panel will approach the review generously in respect of the Customer.
+In respect of the award itself, the Panel will aim to ensure that any financial losses suffered by a Customer are fully compensated and the Panel will approach the review generously in respect of each Customer.